 Putting your employees at the forefront of your company ensures that the HR department is accountable.
 Experience, engagement and transparency are not new concepts and, in 2018, they cannot be avoided.
 HR will need to have a much deeper knowledge of their employees and a more detailed vision and understanding.

 HR will also need to become more flexible.
 Creating an evolution of career paths will help your company to involve its whole ecosystem.
 Use your suppliers, resellers and other partners to help provide more options on careers for employees, as this will benefit everyone and have a long-term impact on your business.

 Similarly, if former employees move to companies within your ecosystem then they are not moving to a competitor, and you are not losing out.
 It’s unrealistic to think you can retain every one of your employees, so help them to move on by using your network.
 Offboarding will be key in 2018.

 HR professionals need to have a good understanding of their business in order to make a real impact.
 If they don’t, the business will end up replacing the HR department.
 HR must utilise the tools they have and expand on them, focus on employees and their engagement within the business, build a relationship of trust and become more flexible.

 If you want a better workplace in 2018, use these trends to your advantage and make an impact in your company.

 About Geoffroy De Lestrange

-Senior Product Marketing Manager EMEA at Cornerstone OnDemand, responsible for all product messaging and content marketing coordination across Europe.
+Associate director of product marketing EMEA at Cornerstone OnDemand, responsible for all product messaging and content marketing coordination across Europe.
 Years of experience in international B2B marketing management in the tech sector, specialising in talent mangement systems and human capital management, and particular experience with international and multi-lingual marketing, product and content marketing, lead generation, marketing automation and analyst relations.